In this tutorial, I will answer the following questions: what is a stretch needle for sewing? Do you need a stretch needle? Why use a stretch needle?

 A stretch needle may sound a bit like an oxymoron.
 The last thing you want is for your rigid sewing needle to start flexing and stretching everywhere!
 Thankfully, the needle itself is every bit as firm as any other needle.

 A stretch needle gets its name because it is specifically created to use with very stretchy fabrics such as lycra and spandex.

-This needle works excellent with swimwear, stretchy knits, all elastic materials.
-Visually, this needle has a shorter eye than a standard needle, a special flat shank, a deep scarf and specially designed to prevent skipped stitches on stretchy fabrics.
+This needle works excellent with swimwear, stretchy knits, and all elastic materials.
+Visually, this needle has a shorter eye than a standard needle, a special flat shank, a deep scarf, and is specially designed to prevent skipped stitches on stretchy fabrics.
 It has a medium ballpoint tip (less rounded than the Jersey/Ballpoint needle).

 What makes a stretch needle particularly useful is that it has a specific coating on the outside of the needle that helps it glide through those rubbery fabric strands.
 It’s pretty amazing!

 In fact, the more stretchy a fabric is, the better the stretch needle will do.
 If you are on the fence or in doubt about whether you should use a standard needle or this one, I say go with stretch!